In today’s digital world, online reviews have become one of the most crucial instruments when it comes right to the sales landscape.

 Trustpilot is a Denmark-based consumer review website founded back in 2017.
 With around 1 million new reviews every month, Trustpilot hosts reviews of brands from all over the world.

 The website offers both free and premium services to businesses.

 We’ll be looking at some of the most important Trustpilot statistics for 2023 so that you can understand how the website is working and how it’ll work in the upcoming years.

 - Around 31,313 businesses use Trustpilot as of 2021

 - More than 626,000 websites are rated on Trustpilot

-- The annual revenue of Trustpilot as of December 2021 amounts to $131 million, that is a 24% increase
+- Trustpilot revenue as of December 2021 amounts to $131 million annually

 - Over 669 employees are currently employed at the London-listed review platform, Trustpilot